Internet safety tips for kids in 2020

 One of the worst mistakes you can make is assuming that your child isn't being cyber bullied simply because you don't hear about it at the dinner table.

 This is probably the threat that strikes the most fear into parents' hearts.
 The thought of a stranger luring our innocent kids right out of their homes and into a situation where sexual abuse is the most common result sends chills up our spines.
-The fact is, however, that it happens, and awareness is the best way to prevent it.
-According to the U.S. Department of Justice:
+The fact is, however, that it happens, and awareness is the best way to keep your child safe from those with ill intentions.

 - 1 in 25 kids has been solicited for offline contact.